What to Do If Dishwasher Doesn’t Fit Under the Counter

-What to Do If My Dishwasher is Too Small/Big?
+What to Do If My Dishwasher Is Too Small/Big?

 If your dishwasher is too big or too small for the space installed, there are options for resolving the problem.
 First, disconnect the power cord of the dishwasher and water hoses to raise the dishwasher.
 The dishwasher’s feet may also be adjustable to fit the space.